Welcome to ViaVia Ayacucho!

 Our restaurants offers dishes made with the finest local ingredients such as quinoa, alpaca meat, avocado, trout, etc. You can also enjoy some international dishes like Belgian stew made with beer!
 Our bar serves a big variety of juices and drinks made with fresh products.
 Try our chilcano made with coca!

-We accept cash, VISA debit or credit card.
+We accept cash, VISA and MASTERCARD debit or credit cards.

 S/.
 130 single room